Lessons from the front line

 Chapter Zero New Zealand has worked with KPMG to develop Lessons from the front line through conversations with those who have first-hand experience delivering and using mandatory climate statements.
 Directors, preparers and users of climate-related disclosures have shared their experiences, challenges, and lessons.

-The consensus is that the move to starting compliance with the Aotearoa New Zealand Climate Standards (the Standards) is a significant step up, even for those who had been voluntary reporters, and there were a lot of lessons learned along the way.
+The consensus is that the move to stating compliance with the Aotearoa New Zealand Climate Standards (the Standards) is a significant step up, even for those who had been voluntary reporters, and there were a lot of lessons learned along the way.

 “It does what it was meant to do – it gets everyone focused on climate.” – MJ Daly CFInstD